Bioconductor/EuroBioc2019/docs/index.md

 ## Group discussion

-The group discussions will be based on a invited talk session, and will give the participants the opportunity to continue the discussion under the moderation of the speaker and other experts present at the conference.
+The group discussions will be based on a invited talk, and will give the participants the opportunity to continue the discussion under the moderation of the speaker and other experts present at the conference.
 We will have around 5 topics that will be defined before the conference.
 Participants will choose which group discussion to contribute to at the beginning of the second day.

-Current topics include.
+Current topics include:

 - The Bioconductor project: getting started and moving from user to developer/contributor.
 Group moderator: Martin Morgan.

-- Single cell RNA-seq.
+- Single cell assays (including RNA-seq).
 Group moderator: Davide Risso.

+- Containers and cloud computing for bioinformatics.
+Group moderator:
+  Christine Choirat.

+- Multi-omics data integration.
+Group moderator: Levi Waldron.

 ## Flashlight sessions